Prushka/photosite/README.md

 ### Photo View

-In the photo view popup, the site will first display the preview image then the raw image once it's loaded.
+The photo view popup will initially display a preview image, followed by the full-resolution raw image once it has finished loading.
 A fade in and out animation is applied to transition from the previous image to the next.